apecloud/kubeblocks/cmd/probe/README.md

 ## 2.2 Configure

 Probe read some configurations from env variables, Now there are:
-KB_CHECK_FAILED_THRESHOLD: The number of continuously checks failed aggregated in one event, in case of too many events sent. if empty, default value is 10.
+KB_CHECK_FAILED_THRESHOLD: The number of continuously checks failed aggregated in one event, in case of too many events sent. minimum 10, maximum 60 and default 10.
-KB_ROLE_UNCHANGED_THRESHOLD: the count of consecutive role unchanged checks emit one event, default is 60.
+KB_ROLE_UNCHANGED_THRESHOLD: the count of consecutive role unchanged checks emit one event. minimum 10, maximum 60 and default 60.
 KB_SERVICE_PORT: The port of service to probe, eg. 3306.
 KB_SERVICE_USER: The user name of service used to connect, eg. root.
 KB_SERVICE_PASSWORD: The user password of service used to connect.